 The liquid should almost cover the green beans.
 Bring to a boil, turn the heat to low, cover and cook for about one hour, until the green beans are soft and fork - tender.

 If the liquid evaporates before cooking is finished, you will need to add just a little bit more to the pan.
-You can use broth or water.
+You can use vegetable broth or water.
 The end result should be to have the green beans look juicy but not floating in liquid.
 Serve them with the pan juices, and enjoy them.
-I'll be using this recipe as a side dish to feed a crowd, but you can cut it in half, which, minus the chicken broth will make enough to feed about four people as a vegetarian/vegan main meal.
+This recipe can be used as a side dish and makes enough to feed a crowd but it can be cut in half and served as a main meal for about four people.